confluentinc/ksqldb-recipes/docs/fin-serv/denormalization/index.md

   description: This recipe demonstrates this principle by streaming from a SQL Server, denormalizing the data, and writing to Snowflake.
 ---

-# Denormalize Change Data Capture (CDC) for Orders
+# Denormalize change data capture (CDC) for orders

-If you have transactional events for orders in a marketplace, you can stream the Change Data Capture (CDC) and denormalize the events.
+If you have transactional events for orders in a marketplace, you can stream the change data capture (CDC) and denormalize the events.
 Denormalization is a well-established pattern for performance because querying a single table of enriched data will often perform better than querying across multiple at runtime.
 You can consume the denormalized events from downstream applications in your business, or stream them to another destination.
 This recipe demonstrates this principle by streaming from a SQL Server, denormalizing the data, and writing to Snowflake.

 ![denormalized](../../img/denormalized-data.png)

-## Step-by-step
+## Step by step

-### Setup your Environment
+### Set up your environment

 --8<-- "docs/shared/ccloud_setup.md"